New address: 24 Farnsworth Street, Boston, MA 02210-1409.

-In December, Members of the General Assembly and Conference Services staff will travel to Providence with representatives from the Accessibilities Services Committee.
-At that time, the team will complete a thorough survey of the convention center, the surrounding streets and sidewalks, our hotels, and other relevant venues and services.
-They will evaluate navigation and curb cutouts, as well as doors and signage.
-A complete report of their gathered intelligence on pedestrian ramps, grade, clearances, etc., will be posted here in January.
+Members of the General Assembly and Conference Services staff have traveled to Providence with representatives from the Accessibilities Services Committee.
+The team completed a survey of the convention center, the surrounding streets and sidewalks, our hotels, and other relevant venues and services.
+They evaluated navigation and curb cutouts, as well as doors and signage.

 Passenger Pick-Up and Drop-Off: All passenger pick-up (lower level) and drop-off (upper level) locations are accessible to airport entrances.
 Skycap service is located on the upper level to assist with baggage.

 Wheelchairs: Contact skycap stations or airline ticket agents on the upper level for wheelchairs and assistance.
 Your airline should be notified in advance if you require any special assistance.

 Elevators: There are elevators located in the main terminal for easy access.

 Restrooms: There are handicapped accessible restrooms throughout the terminals.

 Telecommunication Devices: Telecommunications devices are available for the visually and hearing challenged individuals.

 Hilton Providence—front revolving door has a button to slow it down; no automatic door although door staffed.
 Elevators are standard size.
 Registration area is ¾ height, associates said they would come around to assist someone using a scooter or wheelchair.
 They have 7 accessible rooms, 12 shower seats, 1 raised toilet seat, 4 roll-in showers.
 The Hilton will house some breakout rooms.
 It is adjacent to the convention center.